 The sink plunger (called a Cup Plunger) fits better over the waste hole in a basin, sink, bath or shower.

-Pushing the handle puts pressure on the rubber cup at the end.
+Pushing the handle puts pressure on the rubber cup at the end to change its shape and reduce its volume.
+The action creates air or water pressure.
 This pushes water through the waste hole or trap to put pressure on the blockage.
 The pressure exerted on the blockage pushes it further down the pipe.
-Hopefully it will disintegrate in the process and wash away.
+Hopefully it will disintegrate in the process and wash away through a wider section of pipe following the trap.

 Need a plunger?
 Check this list.